ogradyc01/GoldenCheetah/Special-Topics_Overview.md

 The topics are:

-* [Athlete Library] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Special%20Topics_Setting%20the%20athlete%20library) - the 3.1 athlete library explained in more detai
+* [Athlete Library] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Special%20Topics_Setting%20the%20athlete%20library) - the 3.1 athlete library explained in detail